Chapter 4 – Documentation and Evidence

 A. Required Documentation and Evidence

-This form is required for every applicant who is 14 years of age or older at the time of filing.
-The officer must check the Form G-325A for additional aliases requiring a systems query.
-Also, the officer should review the “Applicant’s Last Address Outside the United States of More Than One Year” information.
+The officer must check the Form I-485 for additional aliases requiring a systems query.
+Also, the officer should review the applicant’s address history information.

-A country listed in this area other than the applicant’s country of persecution should be given consideration as potential evidence of resettlement in a country other than the United States by the applicant.
-However, an applicant is only considered firmly resettled in another country if he or she has been offered resident status, citizenship, or some other type of permanent resettlement in another country.
+If the applicant lists a country in their address history other than the applicant’s country of persecution, the officer should consider this as potential evidence of resettlement in a country other than the United States by the applicant.
+However, an applicant is only considered firmly resettled in another country if they have been offered resident status, citizenship, or some other type of permanent resettlement in another country.

 An officer must review the contents of the A-file for proof of asylum status.
-The A-file should contain an approved asylum application (Form I-589) or an approved relative petition (Form I-730).
-Although an applicant may submit a Form I-94, Arrival/Departure Record, or an approval notice of the relative petition with their application, these documents must always be cross-checked with evidence in the A-file and in USCIS systems to confirm the applicant’s asylum status.
+The A-file should contain an approved Application for Asylum and for Withholding of Removal (Form I-589) or an approved Refugee/Asylee Relative Petition (Form I-730).
+Although an applicant may submit an Arrival/Departure Record (Form I-94) or an approval notice of the relative petition with their application, these documents must always be cross-checked with evidence in the A-file and in USCIS’ systems to confirm the applicant’s asylum status.

-Evidence of one-year physical presence in the United States
+•Evidence of 1-year physical presence in the United States

-An officer can verify physical presence for a principal asylee by reviewing the date the asylum application was approved as indicated either on the approval letter from the Asylum Office, or on the order from the Immigration Judge, the Board of Immigration Appeals or a federal court.
-Officers may also check the information available in RAPS (the Refugees, Asylum and Parole System).
+An officer can verify physical presence for a principal asylee by reviewing the date the asylum application was approved, as indicated either on the approval letter from the asylum office or on the order from the immigration judge, the Board of Immigration Appeals, or a federal court.
+Officers may also check the information available in the Refugees, Asylum, and Parole System (RAPS).

 An officer can generally verify physical presence for a derivative asylee by reviewing:

-The “Date of Last Arrival” and “Place of Last Entry into the United States” blocks on the adjustment application (Form I-485);
+•The “Date of Last Arrival” and “Place of Last Arrival into the United States” fields on the adjustment application;

-The principal’s and derivative’s “Residence Information” listed on each Form G-325A; and
+•The principal’s and derivative’s “Address History” listed on each Form I-485; and

-Officers should also review the date of admission as an asylee found on a Form I-94 Arrival/Departure Document against the filing date of the adjustment application.
+Officers should also review the date of admission as an asylee found on an Arrival/Departure Record (Form I-94) against the filing date of the adjustment application.

 An officer should review any requests for travel documents or advance parole prior to the filing of the adjustment application.
 If there is doubt as to the applicant’s time periods in the United States, the officer may request additional information verifying physical presence.
 This may include pay stubs or employment records, school or medical records, rental and utility receipts, or any other documentation that supports proof of residence.

-Form I-693, Report of Medical Examination and Vaccination Record
+•Report of Medical Examination and Vaccination Record (Form I-693)

 A principal asylee is required to submit a complete medical examination and vaccination record.
 The examination must be completed by a USCIS designated civil surgeon, meet the standards of the medical examination, and include all required vaccinations as of the date of the examination.
 A complete medical examination is not required of all derivative asylees at time of adjustment.